BodoBookhagen/CameraCalibration/README.md

 ## Best practices<a name="best-practices" />
 ### Image capture
-Before capturing calibration images it is critical to ensure the camera is configured  and mounted properly, the board is high quality, and the scene is set appropriately to ensure a smooth calibration process.
+Before capturing calibration images it is critical to ensure the camera is configured  and mounted properly, the board is of high quality, and the scene is set appropriately to ensure a smooth calibration process.

 #### Configuring the camera